ntc2/conf/dot.xmonad/README.md

 This sets up a bunch of Gnome/GDM `.session` and `.desktop` files, and I mostly don't understand it.

-Old Setup (tested on Ubuntu 16.04, and many earlier versions)
+Old Setup (using xsession, tested on Ubuntu 16.04, and many earlier versions)
 -------------------------------------------------------------

 This doesn't use Stack.
 Instead, I build XMonad in a Cabal sandbox,